unclechu/liveify/readme.markdown

 **important: when using require('path/to/file.ls') remember to use .ls extension**

+# about this fork

+This fork uses `LiveScript` by `peerDependencies`, that means your application must provide `LiveScript` package instead of `liveify`.
+The reason is that `LiveScript` doesn't follow semver, and can brake backward compatibility in any next release, but original package `liveify` doesn't using fixed version of `LiveScript`.
+You can read about correct solution below, but this is solution very uncomfortable for production.
+This fork just gets `LiveScript` package from dependencies of your application (from parent package), and you can guarantee stability of your application by fixed version of `LiveScript`.

 # example

 given some files written in a mix of `js` and `ls`: